 Block numbers must be unique in an S7 program.
-Using different block types (symbolic name and/or function) with identical object names is not permitted, for example, both "FB61", and will be rejected by the system.
+The use of different block types (symbolic name and/or function) with the same object name (e.g., both are named "FB 61") is not allowed and will be rejected by the system.
 In this case, the block number must be changed.
 Note: The object name consists of the block type "FB" or "FC" and the number.

 During import, the system detects a block that already exists under this object name.
 An error message then appears in the "Block types" log.
 If the two blocks have different symbolic names, for example, the existing block name is "CTRL_PID" and that of the block you are importing is "CTRL_xx", the entry is made automatically in the symbol table.
-If two blocks have an identical symbolic name, you have to make the entry in the symbol table yourself.
+If two blocks have the same symbolic name, you have to make the entry in the symbol table yourself.

 Make sure that the block number is in the range supported by your CPU.
-You can find additional information on this:
+You can find more information on this: